Randy Pausch: Early life

 Randolph Frederick Pausch was born in Baltimore, Maryland, and grew up in Columbia, Maryland.
-After graduating from Oakland Mills High School in Columbia, Pausch received his bachelor's degree in computer science from Brown University in May 1982 and his PhD in computer science from Carnegie Mellon University in August 1988.
+After graduating from Oakland Mills High School in Columbia, Pausch earned his bachelor's degree in computer science from Brown University in May 1982 and his PhD in computer science from Carnegie Mellon University in August 1988.
 While completing his doctoral studies, Pausch was briefly employed at Xerox Palo Alto Research Center and Adobe Systems.

 Computer science career

 Pausch was an assistant and associate professor in the Department of Computer Science at the University of Virginia's School of Engineering and Applied Science from 1988 until 1997.
 While there, in 1995, he completed sabbaticals at Walt Disney Imagineering and Electronic Arts (EA).
 In 1997, Pausch became Associate Professor of Computer Science, Human-Computer Interaction, and Design at Carnegie Mellon University.
-In 1998, he was a co-founder, along with Don Marinelli, of CMU's Entertainment Technology Center (ETC), and he began the Building Virtual Worlds course at CMU, which he taught for 10 years.
+In 1998, he was a co-founder, along with Donald Marinelli, of CMU's Entertainment Technology Center (ETC), and he began the Building Virtual Worlds course at CMU, which he taught for 10 years.
 He consulted with Google on user interface design and also consulted with PARC, Imagineering, and Media Metrix.
 Pausch is also the founder of the Alice software project.
 He received the National Science Foundation Presidential Young Investigator Award and was a Lilly Foundation Teaching Fellow.
 Pausch was the author or co-author of five books and over 70 articles.

 Pausch received two awards from ACM in 2007 for his achievements in computing education: the Karl V. Karlstrom Outstanding Educator Award and the ACM Special Interest Group on Computer Science Education Award for Outstanding Contributions to Computer Science Education.
-He was also inducted as a Fellow of the ACM in 2007.